 You’ll cover the important concepts for getting to know Unity, including:

 - Assets and Game Objects

 - Debugging Games

 Each course has a trailer you can watch if you’re not sure of what to expect.

 As if the price and the content weren’t already worth giving TTH a shot, they had to go and throw in some perks.

-As a member of TeamTreeHouse, you actually get discounts to certain other services.
+As a member of TeamTreeHouse, you actually get discounts for certain other services.
 Pretty neat.
 Here are some of the services you can take advantage of:

 - FreshBooks (90-day free trial)

 - Death to the Stock Photo (free photo pack)